 The e-mail addresses of our newsletter recipients, as well as their further data described in the context of these notes, are stored on the servers of MailChimp in the USA.
 MailChimp uses this information to send and evaluate the newsletter on our behalf.
 Furthermore, MailChimp can use this data according to its own information to optimize or improve its own services, e.g. to technically optimize the sending and presentation of the newsletter or for economic purposes, in order to determine from which countries the recipients come.
 However, MailChimp does not use the data of our newsletter recipients to write them down or pass them on to third parties.

-We trust in the reliability and IT and data security of MailChimp.
-MailChimp is certified under the US-EU data protection agreement “Privacy Shield” and thus commits itself to comply with EU data protection regulations.
-Furthermore, we have concluded a data processing agreement with MailChimp.
+We trust in the reliability and IT & data security of MailChimp.
+Furthermore, we have concluded a data processing agreement with MailChimp which also include the applicable standard contractual clauses of the EU Commission.
 This is a contract in which MailChimp undertakes to protect the data of our users, to process them on our behalf in accordance with their data protection regulations and in particular not to pass them on to third parties.
 The data protection regulations of MailChimp can be viewed here.

 If you apply to a company in the SEC Consult group, that company processes your personal data as a controller.
 Providing your personal data is necessary for an application to proceed.
 You are entitled to the data subject rights of EU-GDPR, Chapter 3, as described later in this document.

 We process your personal data to take steps prior to an employment at your request (Art.
 6 (1) (b) EU-GDPR, possibly in connection with Art.
 9 (2) (b) EU-GDPR; In Germany: §26 (1) BDSG).
 Any additional processing beyond this application process is based on another, separately declared legal basis.

 Our application process is mostly conducted by email.
 Your application usually encompasses

 - Curriculum vitae